Skip to content

 EPIC-1: As a user, I want to be able to mark synapses and have them integrated into the model

-The user will be able to contribute to a shared knowledge space of the positions and identities of c. elegans synapses using an installation of CATMAID.
-This is important because the c. elegans connectome does not currently incorporate synapse positions at all.
+The user will be able to contribute to a shared knowledge space of the positions and identities of C. elegans synapses using an installation of CATMAID.
+This is important because the C. elegans connectome does not currently incorporate synapse positions at all.

 EPIC-2: As a developer, I want to launch the simulation engine on Amazon AWS